happydev-ca/evduty-home-assistant/README.md

 # EVduty Custom Integration for Home Assistant

-Use to monitor your EVduty charging stations including charging session state, estimated cost and energy consumption.
+Use to monitor and control your EVduty charging stations including charging session state, estimated cost and energy consumption.

 ## Installation